Henriette Fürth: Biography

 In 1905 Fürth became a founding member of the Berlin group for the Deutscher Bund für Mutterschutz (loosely, "Association for Mothers' Protection").
 She was a member of the "Deutsches Gesellschaft zur Bekämpfung der Geschlechtskrankheiten" ("... for combatting sexually transmitted diseases").
 She later became the first woman to be accepted for membership of the German Sociological Association.
 During the First World War, with her daughters, Henriette Fürth set up meal kitchens for the urban poor. in political terms, she backed the party leadership.
 Both her sons fought in the army and returned badly wounded.
 After the war Fürth continued her hands-on welfare work with renewed energy.

 Henriette Fürth, "Wohnbedarf und Kinderzahl", Leipzig 1907.

 Military defeat was followed by a wave of revolutions in the German ports and cities, widespread economic destitution and a new republican constitution whereby all citizens were eligible for public office, without discrimination, based on their abilities.
 Gender discrimination toward female civil servants was also abolished (§ 128).
 Between 1919 and 1924 Henriette Fürth served as an SPD Frankfurt city councillor.
 According to one source she stood, unsuccessfully, as a candidate for membership of the "National Assembly".
 On the city council she was a member of the Finance Committee and also held positions of responsibility in respect of the schools service, health and nutrition.
 She also set up a free legal advice office.
 It seems to have been a cause for permanent regret by Fürth that she herself had never received a university education.
 She was now nevertheless able to accept an invitation to join the oversight board ("Kuratorium") of Frankfurt University.

 Fürth also engaged with the Frankfurt based Institute for the Common Good ("Institut für Gemeinwohl") and the socialist "Workers' Welfare" organisation ("Arbeiterwohlfahrt" / AWO).

 The National Socialists took power in January 1933 and lost no time in transforming Germany into a one-party dictatorship.
 Antisemitism, till now little more politically than the basis for shrill offensive sloganising, quickly became a core underpinning of government strategy.
 Henriette Fürth was quickly stripped of all her offices and then served with a "Berufsverbot" (loosely, "professional ban").
 She had been widowed the previous year, and now moved to Bad Ems where she lived quietly in the house of her son-in-law, the district rabbi Friedrich Laupheimer (1890-1965).
-When she died there on 1 June 1938 her passing, in Hitler's Germany, went largely unnoticed at the time.
+When she died there on 1 June 1938 her death, in Hitler's Germany, went largely unnoticed at the time.